 4. Great Expectations by Charles Dickens (1860–61).
 Dickens gives a twist to an ancient storyline —of the child of royal birth raised in humble surroundings.
 Looking back on his life, Pip describes his poor youth near marshes in rural England —his chance encounter with a murderous convict, his experiences with the strange Miss Havisham, who always wears a wedding dress, and his love for her beautiful adopted daughter Estella.
 As he approaches adulthood, Pip learns that he has a secret benefactor who arranges opportunities for him in London, wherein lies the tale, and the twist.

-First List of Top Ten Works by British Authors
+Top Ten Books by British Authors from the Published Book